Because a lot of users don't like the way 'today' is highlighted in the calendar in Outlook. this is a fairly common question:

 - Because just changing the appointment colors is usually not enough to highlight Today, you can create a second Conditional formatting rule, using the Advanced tab to set a filter for Start Today and Recurring equals no. Note: If you don’t use Recurring equals no (or Recurrence pattern is empty), all recurring events will be highlighted.
 (This rule is less useful if you have a lot of recurring or multi-day appointments or meetings as few appointments will be highlighted 'today'.)

 - Select the Today rule and click Move Up to make it the first rule in the list.
 (The rules are applied in order, with the first rule overriding subsequent rules.)

 - Click OK 3 times to return to Outlook.

 After creating the conditional formatting rule and applying it to your view, go to the View tab, Change View and select Save View as a new view.
-If your current view gets reset, you'll have a copy of the view to apply.
+This way, if your current view gets reset, you'll have a copy of the view to re-apply.

 These screenshots are examples of using a view to color or hide past events. the first screenshot is with no filters set.

 This view hides past events that are not recurring.

 This view colors past events that are not recurring.